-Alphard is the Snake’s Heart | EarthSky.org
+EarthSky | Lonely Alphard is the brightest star in Hydra

 Look at Alphard with binoculars to discern its orange color.
 Alphard’s color shows that it is entering into the autumn of its years, like the color of the orange stars Pollux and Arcturus, and the ruddy star Aldebaran.
 Old stars’ colors are reminiscent of the orange color of autumn leaves.
 Like Pollux, Arcturus and Aldebaran, Alphard will shed its outer layers someday soon (by astronomical standards) and shrink into a dead white dwarf star.

 Pollux, Arcturus and Aldebaran appear brighter in our sky than Alphard, but that’s because they are so much closer to us.
-Alphard is actually intrinsically brighter than any of these stars.
-Yet it appears fainter, because it lies some 180 light-years away, while Pollux, Arcturus and Aldebaran reside at 34, 37, and 65 light-years, respectively.
+Alphard is intrinsically brighter than any of these stars.
+Yet it appears fainter, because it lies some 180 light-years away, while Pollux, Arcturus and Aldebaran reside at 34, 37, and 65 light-years away, respectively.

-Bottom line: In Northern Hemisphere spring (southern autumn), come to know the star Alphard, starry Heart of the Snake in the constellation Hydra.
+Bottom line: Alphard is the “heart” and brightest star in the constellation Hydra, and it represents a welcome sign of spring for the Northern Hemisphere.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!